 Obtaining the court’s permission to extend the time period to claim compensation for a slip, trip or fall accident will be extremely difficult.

-If you wish to know how long you have to make your slip, trip or fall claim it is best to speak to a solicitor direct.
+If you wish to discuss your accident circumstances, have your claim assessed online or find out how long you have to make your slip, trip or fall claim see our specialist solicitor free online legal help options.